Introduction to Municipal Bond Tax-Equivalent Yield

 That means a taxable bond would need to yield about 4.16% to match the after-tax income of the 3.00% municipal bond for this investor.
 If you were comparing that muni with a taxable bond yielding 3.9%, the municipal bond would likely provide the better after-tax income.
 If the taxable bond yielded 4.5%, the taxable option might still come out ahead on income alone.
 Of course, income is not the only factor.
 You would still want to compare credit quality, maturity, call features, liquidity, and whether the municipal bond is exempt from all the taxes you entered.

-Another limitation is that tax rules can change.
-Federal, state, and local tax rates may rise or fall, and the treatment of municipal bond interest can also change over time.
-In addition, your own tax situation may differ from a simple marginal-rate assumption if deductions, surtaxes, phaseouts, or account type affect your actual after-tax return.
-For example, municipal bonds are often less compelling inside tax-advantaged accounts such as IRAs because those accounts already shelter income from current taxation.
-In that setting, a higher-yielding taxable bond may be more efficient.
+Tax rules themselves can change, and your own tax situation may change as well.
+Federal brackets, state rates, local taxes, deductions, and account type can all affect the value of municipal bond income.
+Municipal bonds are often less compelling inside tax-advantaged accounts such as IRAs because those accounts already shelter income from current taxation.
+In that case, a higher-yielding taxable bond may be more efficient.

-Even with those limitations, the tax-equivalent yield remains one of the clearest ways to compare tax-exempt and taxable income investments.
-It helps you move beyond headline yields and focus on what you may actually keep after taxes.
-Used alongside broader bond analysis, it can improve decision-making and make conversations with financial professionals more precise.
+Even with those caveats, tax-equivalent yield remains one of the clearest ways to compare tax-exempt and taxable income.
+It moves the discussion away from headline coupons and toward the income you may actually keep.
+Used together with broader bond analysis, it can make muni comparisons more grounded and easier to explain.

-The sample relationships below illustrate how the tax-equivalent yield rises as the combined tax rate rises for a municipal bond yielding 3%.
+The sample relationships below show how the taxable equivalent of a 3% municipal bond rises as the combined tax rate increases.

 | Combined Tax Rate | Tax-Equivalent Yield |